-A local business enterprise means a business:
+A local business enterprise means a business which:

-- 1. Located within the geographical boundaries of the city of Milwaukee.
-Post office box numbers and residential addresses shall not suffice to establish status as a local business enterprise. - 2.
-Has been located and doing business in the city for at least 6 months. - 3.
-Has the majority of its regular, full-time workforce residing within the city. - 4.
-Is subject to local taxes and is not delinquent in the payment of any local taxes, charges, fees, rents or claims, or that the business enterprise has entered into an agreement to pay any delinquency and is abiding by the terms of the agreement.
-A contracting city department, shall, unless contrary to federal, state or local law or regulation, apply an award standard in all bids so that an otherwise responsive and responsible bidder which is a local business enterprise shall be awarded the contract, provided that its bid does not exceed the lowest bid by more than 10% if the contract value is \$500,000 or less, or 5% if the contract value exceeds \$500,000.
+1. Is located within the geographical boundaries of the city.
+Post office box numbers and residential addresses alone shall not suffice to establish status as a local business enterprise.

+2. Has been located and doing business in the city for at least 6 months.

+3. Is subject to local real estate taxes and is not delinquent in the payment of any local taxes, or that the business enterprise has entered into an agreement to pay any delinquency and is abiding by the terms of the agreement.
+A contracting department, shall, unless contrary to federal, state or local law or regulation, apply an award standard in all bids so that an otherwise responsive and responsible bidder which is a local business enterprise shall be awarded the contract, provided that its bid does not exceed the lowest bid by more than 5%.

-A contracting city department shall, unless contrary to federal, state or local law or regulation, apply an award standard in the composition of scales used to evaluate proposals submitted in response to formal requests for proposals.
-An additional 10 points shall be applied to increase the total score attained by the local business enterprise if the contract value is \$500,000 or less, or 5 points if the contract value exceeds \$500,000.
+A contracting department shall, unless contrary to federal, state or local law or regulation, apply an award standard in the composition of scales used to evaluate proposals submitted in response to formal requests for proposals to procure goods or services.
+In instances where the maximum number of points used to evaluate a proposal is not equal to 100, an additional number of points, equal to 5% of the maximum number of points used in the evaluation, shall be applied to increase the total score attained by a local business enterprise.

-In the event the bids of 2 or more responsive and responsible local business enterprises do not exceed the lowest bid by more than 5% or 10%, whichever is applicable, the contract shall be awarded to the local business enterprise whose bid exceeds the lowest bid by the least amount.
+If the bids of two or more local business enterprises do not exceed the lowest bid by more than 5%, the contract shall be awarded to the local business enterprise that submitted a bid that exceeded the lowest bid by the smallest amount.
 A bid preference shall not exceed \$50,000 for any one solicitation and award determination.

-If a bid submitted by a nonlocal business enterprise and a bid submitted by a local business enterprise including the 5% or 10% award standard provided for are identical, the contract shall be awarded to the local business enterprise.
-If a bid submitted by 2 local business enterprises are identical, the winner will be determined in accordance with the current process for tie-breakers.
+If a bid submitted by a non-local business enterprise and a bid submitted by a local business enterprise are identical, the contract shall be awarded to the local business enterprise, even if the bids are only identical due to the 5% award standard provided for in this chapter.
+If 2 bids submitted by 2 local business enterprises are identical, the winner will be determined in accordance with the process for tie-breakers as established by the city purchasing director.